-Mind & Brain See Inside Everyday Stress Can Shut Down the Brain's Chief Command Center Neural circuits responsible for conscious self-control are highly vulnerable to even mild stress.
-When they shut down, primal impulses go unchecked and mental paralysis sets in By Amy Arnsten, Carolyn M. Mazure and Rajita Sinha Photograph by Dan Saelinger The entrance exam to medical school consists of a five-hour fusillade of hundreds of questions that, even with the best preparation, often leaves the test taker discombobulated and anxious.
+Mind Everyday Stress Can Shut Down the Brain's Chief Command Center Neural circuits responsible for conscious self-control are highly vulnerable to even mild stress.
+When they shut down, primal impulses go unchecked and mental paralysis sets in By Amy Arnsten, Carolyn M. Mazure and Rajita Sinha THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Photograph by Dan Saelinger The entrance exam to medical school consists of a five-hour fusillade of hundreds of questions that, even with the best preparation, often leaves the test taker discombobulated and anxious.
 For some would-be physicians, the relentless pressure causes their reasoning abilities to slow and even shut down entirely.
 The experience—known variously as choking, brain freeze, nerves, jitters, folding, blanking out, the yips or a dozen other descriptive terms—is all too familiar to virtually anyone who has flubbed a speech, bumped up against writer’s block or struggled through a lengthy exam.
 For decades scientists thought they understood what happens in the brain during testing or a battlefront firefight.
 In recent years a different line of research has put the physiology of stress in an entirely new perspective.
 The response to stress is not just a primal reaction affecting parts of the brain that are common to a wide array of species ranging from salamanders to humans.
 Stress, in fact, can cripple our most advanced mental faculties, the areas of the brain most developed in primates.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + Subscription $39.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.